ChineseOuchie/ESP8266_LEDS_Strip_Controller/README.md

 ### Stuff to change before use
 - Change SSID & password
 - Change `NTP_ADDRESS` to your region
-- Give it a static IP (recommanded)
+- Give it a static IP (recommended)
 - Change ports (optional)

 ### Example video